JetBrains/kotlin-web-site/docs/topics/data-analysis/lets-plot.md

 Let's create a scatter plot in Kotlin Notebook with the LPK library.

 Once you have your data in the `Map` format, use the `letsPlot()` function from the LPK library to generate the scatter plot.
-You can specify the values for the X and Y axes, as well as define categories with color.
-Additionally, you can customize the plot's size and point shapes to suit your needs:
+You can specify the values for the X and Y axes, as well as define categories with colors.
+Additionally, you can [customize](https://lets-plot.org/kotlin/aesthetics.html#point-shapes) the plot's size and point shapes to suit your needs:

 ```kotlin
 // Specifies X and Y axes, categories with colors, plot size, and plot type